Robust Bell inequalities from communication complexity: Properties of Bell inequalities

 \section{Properties of Bell inequalities}

 Syntactically, there are two differences between the normalized Bell functionals (Definition~\ref{def:nu}) and the inefficiency-resistant ones (Definition~\ref{def:eff}).
-The first difference is that the normalization constraint is relaxed: for inefficiency-resistant functionals, the lower bound on the Bell value for local distributions is removed.
+The first difference is that the normalization constraint is relaxed: for inefficiency-resistant functionals, the Bell value for local distributions is, unlike the case for normalized Bell functionals, not bounded in absolute value; it is only bounded from above.
 Since this is a maximization problem, this relaxation allows for larger violations.
 This difference alone would not lead to a satisfactory measure of nonlocality, since one could obtain unbounded violations by shifting and dilating the Bell functional.
 The second difference prevents this.
-The upper bound is required to hold not only for local distributions, but also those that can abort.
+The upper bound is required to hold for a larger set of local distributions, those that can abort.
 This is a much stronger condition.
 Notice that a local distribution can selectively abort on configurations that would otherwise tend to keep the Bell value small, making it harder to satisfy the constraint.

-In this section, we show that normalized Bell violations can be modified to be resistant to local distributions that abort, while preserving the violation on any nonsignaling distribution, up to a factor of 3.
-This means that we can add the stronger constraint of resistance to local distributions that abort to Definition~\ref{def:nu}, incurring a loss of just a factor of 3, and the only remaining difference between the resulting linear programs is the relaxation of the lower bound (dropping the absolute value) for local distributions that abort.
+In this section, we show that normalized Bell violations can be modified to be resistant to local distributions that abort, while preserving the violation on any nonsignaling distribution, up to a multiplicative factor of 3 (plus a term independent of the input and output sizes).
+This means that we can add the stronger constraint of resistance to local distributions that abort to Definition~\ref{def:nu}, incurring a loss of essentially a factor of 3, and the only remaining difference between the resulting linear programs is the relaxation of the lower bound (dropping the absolute value) for local distributions that abort.